isomerpages/moe-ahmadibrahimsec/_co-curriculum/Performing Arts/Chinese Orchestra.md

 do, who will persevere against the odds and who aim for perfection in the mastery of their own instrument.</p>
 <blockquote>
-<p><em>I’ve always loved the Chinese culture and tradition, hence I was excited to know that AI has a Chinese Orchestra.
+<p><em>"I’ve always loved the Chinese culture and tradition, hence I was excited to know that AI has a Chinese Orchestra.
 No doubt, CO was my first CCA choice.
 I really enjoy being a CO member.
 On top of learning how to plays songs on the Zhongruan, I also made many friends in CO.
 CO provides opportunities for us to develop our music skills.
-It is a CCA which helps us to learn and grow.</em>
+It is a CCA which helps us to learn and grow."</em>
 </p>
 <p><strong>- Kelly Soh, Alumnus</strong>
 </p>